Emergency Services Unit (“ESU”) Team Member

 Duties & Responsibilities

-- Work under direct supervision and guidance of the KIDO ESU Onakatawapajike and be available to consult on dibenjikewinan (families’) files, and to other sectors of MDK with ongoing care for any dibenjikewinan (families) after emergency support is provided.
+• Work under direct supervision and guidance of assigned ESU Onakatawapajike and available to consult on KIDO MDK files and provide reports as required, especially Kitchi-iishijikewinan Wiidamaakewin (“KIW”- Serious Occurrence Reports) and to other sectors of KIDO for emergency support and ongoing management.

-- Identify the resource workers of other KI and external bimoojikewinan egwa wiijihiiwewinan (Program and Services) needed to provide the support and help required.
+• Identify resource workers of other KI and external bimoojikewinan egwa wiijihiiwewinan (Program and Services) to provide the support and help required.

-- Participate on case file transfers from a children’s aid society or agency to make sure support is always provided and build relationships to ensure this process is efficient.
+• Participate in case file transfers from a Children’s Aid Society (CAS) or other agency to ensure support is provided and build relationships for an efficient process.

 Qualifications

-- Work experience of at least two (2) years with a proven ability to perform duties in the awaashish, oshkaadiz, and dibenjikewin bimoojikewinan egwa wiijihiiwewinan (child, youth and family programs and services).
+• Work experience of at least two (2) years with a proven ability to perform duties in the awaashish, oshkaadiz, and dibenjikewin bimoojikewinan egwa wiijihiiwewinan (child, youth and family programs and services) is required.

-- whoPreference given to those that have experience and understanding of the history of KI, including the traditional culture and the impacts colonization has had on the community; but anyone without this will receive required training and a textbook on the community will be provided.
+• Experience working with the community of KI and understanding of the history of KI, including the traditional culture and the impacts colonization has had on the community is an asset.

-- Must possess good verbal and written communication skills, including KI Anishininiimowin language (considered an asset).
+• Must have good verbal and written communication skills, with being able to communicate in the KI Anishininiimowin language an asset.

-- Computer literacy and typing skills required; familiarity with computerized data systems an asset.
+• Must have good computer literacy and typing skills with the ability to develop further; familiarity with computerized data systems is an asset.

-- A Criminal Record Check, with a Vulnerable Sector Check, is required.
+• A satisfactory Criminal Record Check, with a Vulnerable Sector Check, is required.

 Applying for this Position